Alaamimi/LIBFT/README.md

 [`libft.en.pdf`](/libft.en.pdf) is the task file.

 ### What is libft?
-[Libft][1] is an individual project at 1337 that requires us to re-create some standard C library functions including some additional ones that can be used later to build a library of useful functions for the rest of the program.
+Libft is an individual project at 1337 that requires us to re-create some standard C library functions including some additional ones that can be used later to build a library of useful functions for the rest of the program.

-### What's in it?

-There are 4 sections:

-1.  **Libc Functions:** Some of the standard C functions
-2.  **Additional functions:** Functions 42 deems will be useful for later projects
-3.  **Bonus Functions:** Functions 42 deems will be useful for linked list manipulation
-4.  **Personal Functions:** Functions I believe will be useful later.

 <p align="center">
   <img src="/screenshots/libft-unit-test.png" width="48%" />